abjoerne/aws-tutorials/20160303-Serverless-Oslo.md

 * Set up the stack (must be in US-EAST-1)
 * Add a subscription to SNS so you get a notification via email (there are two options, check out both)
 * Check out in console
-  * Cloudformation: outut, resources, events...
+  * Cloudformation: output, resources, events...
   * S3: Events in input-bucket
   * Lambda: config etc.
   * Cloudwatch: check under "Logs"